Broccoli2098/Broccoli2098/README.md

-### Hi there 👋
+### Hi there!
+Welcome to my Github profile 👋
-I am Avani Jangid, from Jaipur, India.

-I am a sophomore in IIT BHU (Varanasi).
+I am a third-year student pursuing Electronics Engineering at IIT (BHU).
+Hailing from the vibrant city of Jaipur, Rajasthan, I am enthusiastic about exploring the fascinating world of programming and continuously expanding my skill set.

 <!--
 **Broccoli2098/Broccoli2098** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.